aesara-devs/aesara/doc/extending/unittest.rst

                                            bad2 = (rand(5, 7), rand(8,3))),
                          grad = dict())

-In the above example, we provide a name and a reference to the op we want to test.
-We then provide in the ``expected`` field, a function which ``makeTester`` can use to compute the correct values.
+In the above example, we provide a name and a reference to the :class:`Op` we want to test.
+We then provide in the ``expected`` field, a function which :func:`makeTester` can use to compute the correct values.
 The following five parameters are dictionaries which contain:

 * checks: dictionary of validation functions (dictionary key is a description of what each function does).
-Each function accepts two parameters and performs some sort of validation check on each op-input/op-output value pairs.
-If the function returns False, an Exception is raised containing the check's description.
+Each function accepts two parameters and performs some sort of validation check on each :class:`Op`-input/:class:`Op`-output value pairs.
+If the function returns ``False``, an ``Exception`` is raised containing the check's description.

 * good: contains valid input values, for which the output should match the expected output.
-Unittest will fail if this is not the case.
+Unit tests will fail if this is not the case.

-* bad_build: invalid parameters which should generate an Exception when attempting to build the graph (call to ``make_node`` should fail).
-Fails unless an Exception is raised.
+* bad_build: invalid parameters which should generate an ``Exception`` when attempting to build the graph (call to :meth:`Op.make_node` should fail).
+Fails unless an ``Exception`` is raised.

-* bad_runtime: invalid parameters which should generate an Exception at runtime, when trying to compute the actual output values (call to ``perform`` should fail).
-Fails unless an Exception is raised.
+* bad_runtime: invalid parameters which should generate an ``Exception`` at runtime, when trying to compute the actual output values (call to :meth:`Op.perform` should fail).
+Fails unless an ``Exception`` is raised.

-* grad: dictionary containing input values which will be used in the call to ``verify_grad``
+* grad: dictionary containing input values which will be used in the call to :func:`verify_grad`

-``makeBroadcastTester`` is a wrapper function for makeTester.
+:func:`makeBroadcastTester` is a wrapper function for :func:`makeTester`.
 If an ``inplace=True`` parameter is passed to it, it will take care of adding an entry to the ``checks`` dictionary.
-This check will ensure that inputs and outputs are equal, after the Op's perform function has been applied.
+This check will ensure that inputs and outputs are equal, after the :class:`Op`'s perform function has been applied.